 System Equipment

-The complete system includes topside equipment, UltraShort Baseline (USBL) system, Launch & Recovery System (LARS), AUV, batteries and complete sparing/maintenance tools.
+The complete system includes topside equipment, an ultra-short baseline (USBL) system, a Launch & Recovery System (LARS), AUV, batteries, and complete sparing/maintenance tools.
 It ships as 20 pieces, weighs 20,000 lbs, and has a total volume of 1,000 cubic feet.
 The vehicle, batteries, and support equipment are designed to be easily broken down and packaged for rapid shipment, an ideal feature essential to Phoenix’s need to support its worldwide operations on short notice and to remote regions.

 Navigation

-An onboard internal navigation system, Doppler velocity log, ring laser gyro, and depth sensor combined with an USBL system produce highly accurate, repeatable and reliable navigation and positioning of the vehicle.
+An onboard internal navigation system, doppler velocity log, ring laser gyro, and depth sensor combined with a USBL system produce highly accurate, repeatable, and reliable navigation and positioning of the vehicle.

 Launch & Recovery

-Using our designated docking head, the vehicle can be launched and recovered using most vessel cranes that have a 5,000-lb. lifting capacity at maximum reach of 18-24 feet.
-The Artemis AUV system also has a dedicated articulated knuckle boom crane (Palfinger PK32002M) that is skid mounted and can ship with the system providing stand-alone launch and recovery capabilities.
+Using our designated docking head, the vehicle can be launched and recovered using most vessel cranes with a 5,000-lb. lifting capacity at a maximum reach of 18-24 feet.
+The Artemis AUV system also has a dedicated articulated knuckle boom crane (Palfinger PK32002M) that is skid-mounted and can ship with the system providing stand-alone launch and recovery capabilities.

 Download Brochure